 So, here we go.

-Eve was vulnerable to believing lies, and her desire for more knowledge led her to take her eyes off God.
+Eve’s desire to be like God led her to taking her eyes off of God.
 Lesson learned:

-Whenever we only focus on ourselves and what we want and desire, something often breaks, and usually, it’s a close relationship.
+Whenever we only focus on ourselves and what we desire, something often breaks, and usually it’s a close relationship.

-Sarah desperately wanted to be a mom, and she became impatient and took matters into her own hands.
-She knew God’s will for her life, but rather than waiting, she tried to control her own destiny and made a mess of things.
+Sarah desperately wanted to be a mom.
+She knew that God had promised her a child, but she became impatient and took matters into her own hands and made a mess of things.
 Lesson learned:

-Rebekah knew the will of God for her sons, yet she favored Jacob over Esau.
-She wanted Jacob to have Esau’s firstborn birthright.
-She ended up manipulating Jacob and encouraged him to deceive his father.
+Rebekah knew the will of God for her sons, yet she favored Jacob over Esau and helped him deceive his father Isaac in order to receive his brother’s blessing and birthright.
 Lesson learned:

 Favoritism leads to major hurt and resentment and divides the family.